BryanChasko/hugoBryanChaskoWebsite/content/blog/posts/about-bryan-chasko.md

 ---
-title: "Bryan Chasko's Basics  🦊"
+title: "Bryan Chasko's Basics"
 date: 2024-06-13
 tags: ["AboutMe", "bryanChasko"]
 ---

-## About Bryan  🦊
+## About Bryan

 <!--
 ![Bryan Chasko](/images/profile.jpg) <!-- Make sure to replace this with the actual path to your image -->